mitesh-raval/UpgradePyPkgs/README.md

 # UpgradePyPkgs
-A bash script that uses a simple python script to automate upgrading python packages
+A cross-platform shell script that uses a simple python script to automate upgrading python packages.

 *********************
 pipUpgradePkgs.sh :